danfinlay/png-heightmap/README.md

-Convert pngs to hegightmaps in Voxel.js!
+Convert pngs to heightmaps in Voxel.js!